joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 - `cluster` user: to operate our cluster.
 - NFS Server: to share cluster user's home directory with all compute nodes.
+Just check it by doing:

+`cat /var/cache/lxc/mpi-master/rootfs/etc/exports`

-If you do `cat /var/cache/lxc/mpi-master/rootfs/etc/exports` it will look like this:
+it will look like this:

 `/home/cluster *(rw,sync,no_subtree_check)`